kgillibrand/PIA-Port-Forwarding-Script/README.md

 Downloading and Usage

-1. Download the entire repository as .zip
+1. Download piascript.py from the releases page or download a source code archive (adds the License and Readme files).

 2. Make piascript.py executable